 The ISB community and potential parents are understandably interested about the quality of our students’ learning, especially against challenging international standards.
 Over many years, the school leadership and the Board of Trustees have put into place a number of key performance indicators to ensure that we continue to provide outstanding educational opportunities for all our students.
 Below you will find a number of indicators that will inform you about school performance.

 The High School has a team of four highly qualified and experienced counselors to help students be successful at school and navigate the process of selecting and applying to best-fit universities.
-Schools that our graduates are currently attending include Berkley College of Music, Brown University, University of California Berkeley, University College London, Columbia University, University of Hong Kong, KAIST, Karlsruhe Institute of Technology, London School of Economics, University of Melbourne, McGill University, NYU, University of Pennsylvania,, Rhode Island School of Design, Stanford University, St. George’s Hospital Medical School London, USC, Yonsei University, and Waseda University.
-For a full list of university acceptances from 2013 – 2018 please click here.
+Schools that our graduates are currently attending include Oxford University, Berklee College of Music, Brown University, University of California Berkeley, University College London, Columbia University, University of Hong Kong, KAIST, Karlsruhe Institute of Technology, London School of Economics, University of Melbourne, McGill University, NYU, University of Pennsylvania, Rhode Island School of Design, Stanford University, St. George’s Hospital Medical School London, USC, Yonsei University, and Waseda University.
+We are so proud of the Panther Spirit spreading far and wide in 2021; from Hawaii to Hong Kong, Toronto to Tasmania, Amsterdam to Arizona – we wish our grads success in the next stage of their education.
+For a list of university acceptances for 2021 please click here.

 International School Assessment Results